bredelings/BAli-Phy/TODO/Unicode.md

   `drop`, and `splitAt` should use code-point offsets when they are added.
 - `Foreign.String` substring unpacking still maps raw bytes to `Char` values through `CPPString`; `Data.Text.unpack` no longer uses that path.
-- `Data.ByteString` is not a true raw-byte type yet, so `Data.Text.Encoding` remains deferred.
+- `Data.Text.Encoding` remains deferred, but `Data.ByteString` now provides the
+  raw-byte representation it should use.
 - `hPutStrRaw`, `hGetLineRaw`, `hGetContentsRaw`, and other raw string APIs remain byte-oriented by design, but callers that expose `[Char]` need UTF-8 decoding.